Cluster categories for marked surfaces: punctured case

 \subsection{Conventions}

-Through this article, $\k$ denotes an algebraically closed field.
-For any $\k$-algebra $A$, an $A$-module means a finite generated left $A$-module and we denote by $\mod A$ the category of all $A$-modules.
-For a set $I$, we denote by $|I|$ the number of all elements in $I$.
+Throughout this article, $\k$ denotes an algebraically closed field.
+For any $\k$-algebra $A$, an $A$-module means a finitely generated left $A$-module and we denote by $\mod A$ the category of all $A$-modules.
+For a finite set $I$, we denote by $|I|$ the number of elements in $I$.
 For an object $X$ in a triangulated category $\C$, we denote \begin{itemize} \item by $\add X$ the full subcategory of $\C$ consisting of direct summands of direct sums of copies of $X$; \item by $X^\bot$ the full subcategory of $\C$ consisting of objects $Y$ with $\Hom_\C(X,Y)=0$; \item by $\C/(X)$ the additive quotient category of $\C$ by $\add X$. \end{itemize}